 Make a Plan

 To lose fat, build muscle, and begin transitioning to a healthy lifestyle, you need to start by writing out a plan and writing your goals down.
-If you have no plan, you don’t know where you’re going.
+If you don’t have a plan, you don’t know where you’re going.
 Most people fail from the beginning because there is no game plan.
 They think they can just wing it and it will just happen.
-Make sure to sit down and put your goals on paper or in your phone so you can actually visualize them.
+Make sure to sit down and put your goals on paper or on your phone so you can actually visualize them.

-I recommend you go to http://www.calculator.net/calorie-calculator.html.
+I recommend you go to this website, that will allow you to calculate your specific calorie needs.
 The Calorie Calculator can be used to estimate the calories you need to consume each day and can also provide some simple guidelines if you want to lose fat and pack on muscle.

 Schedule days and times of when you are going to exercise.
 If you have them in your calendar, the likelihood of you sticking with your plans will increase.
 Discipline is imperative when it comes to sticking to your plan.

-Set Realistic Goals– It’s important you set realistic goals that are attainable.
+It’s important you set realistic and attainable goals.
 If you have a lot of weight to lose, you will want to set a few short-term goals along with your long-term goal.
 For example, a realistic short-term goal may be to lose 5 lbs in 2 weeks or 10 lbs in 5 weeks.

 - DO NOT reward yourself with rewards that are food related.
-Reward yourself with things like a massage, manicure, new outfit, round of golf, etc.
+Reward yourself with things like a massage, manicure, new outfit, or round of golf.

 It’s all about baby steps.
 If you are someone who has never picked up a weight before, do you think it would be a good idea for me to ask you to start bench pressing 225lbs?
 Of course not!
 Start out with little goals that are achievable and that you can add upon.
 So for example, if you don’t run, that’s fine, go for a brisk walk for 20 min.
 Do that until it becomes easy, then increase either the intensity or increase the time.